 tests/ directory.
 The test library executes each python file it finds searching for tests.
 It‘s okay if the file causes an exception.
 This means there are no tests in that file (e.g., it’s not a new-style test).

-The code for test binaries that are run in the gem5 guest during testing are found in
+The code for some test binaries that are run in the gem5 guest during testing can be found in

 tests/test-progs.
 There's one directory per test application.
 The source code is under the

 bin directory is automatically created when running the test case that uses the test binary.
 This is not the case when a test is run via the --bin-path option.
 In that scenario a bin directory will be created in the selected path rather than in

 tests/test-progs.
 The binary is downloaded from the gem5 servers the first time it is referenced by a test.